 On March 15th, 2012, the Board approved the adoption of a new share option plan (the "Plan") in order to comply with the current policies of the TSXV and to increase the flexibility of the Corporation to provide incentives to directors, officers, employees, management and others who provide services to the Corporation.
-This was subsequently ratified by shareholders on April 30, 2012.
+This was subsequently ratified by shareholders on April 30, 2012 and re-ratified on June 10, 2013.
 The Plan is a 10% maximum rolling plan and pursuant to the policies of the TSXV, the Plan requires shareholder approval by ordinary resolution at every annual meeting of the Corporation while the Plan is in effect.